 - Display pages where you can present your content and

 The easiest way to share it is as an assignment submission through Moodle.
 It is also possible to share a page with a specified group of users from our university, as a secret URL which you can send to someone outside the university, or open to the whole web where it can be indexed by browsers and will show up on a search engine.

 Mahara ePortfolios has a built-in PDF viewer.
 This means that any text-based work can be embedded into the page and viewed without damaging its formatting.
 It also means the file can be viewed online without having to be downloaded.

-As Mahara is a web-based application it is important to be aware of copyright considerations.
+As Mahara is a web-based application, it is important to be aware of copyright considerations.
 Images that you use should generally be ones that you have created.

-As a student you have some rights to use images for educational purposes.
+As a student, you have some rights to use images for educational purposes.
 If you do this, provide a reference for the image source (generally placed under the image).
 To upload an image to Mahara, you must select the checkbox which acknowledges your right to use the image.

 As a university assessment, journals provide the opportunity to reflect on your experiences whilst studying.
-This is especially the case when doing work experience, rounds, field work and placements.
+This is especially the case when doing work experience, rounds, fieldwork, and placements.

 Loading video into your Mahara e-portfolios page is quite easy.
 Either upload a file to your site, or link to a video on a site like YouTube.

 Remember that video footage placed on your Mahara site must comply with the Federation University Australia usage policy.
 Basically, it MUST NOT have any inappropriate material in it.
 You must also consider copyright owners.
 If you have made the video yourself, then there should be no problems.